Majigram

 Majigram is a village in Mongalkote CD block in Katwa subdivision of Purba Bardhaman district in West Bengal, India.

 Geography

 It is located 49 km north of the district headquarters Bardhaman.
 It is 141 km from the state capital, Kolkata.
-This place near the border of the Bardhaman District and Birbhum District.
+The village is near Bardhaman district's border with Birbhum District.

 The region has an average elevation of 30 metres (100 ft).
 The nearby river is Ajay River.

 Demographics

 As per the 2011 Census of India, Majigram had a total population of 4,622 of whom 2,360 (51%) were males and 2,262 (49%) were females.
 Population below 6 years was 534.
 The total number of literates in Majigram was 2,700 (66.05% of the population over 6 years).

 Work profile

 In Majigram village, out of total population, 1658 were engaged in work activities.
 92.04% of workers described their work as main work (employment or earning more than six for months), while 7.96% were involved in marginal activity providing livelihood for less than six months.
 Of 1658 workers engaged in main work, 307 were cultivators (owner or co-owner) while 951 were agricultural labourers.